Malcolm Slaney

 efforts to paint spectrogram on plastic and then convert

-I wrote of Pattern Playback techniques, from Frank
+them into sound.
+I wrote of Pattern Playback techniques,

 at the 1995 IEEE International Conference on Systems,